The Teacher-Student Relationship: Liberating or a Trap?July 27, 2017 | 33 Comments

 So I’m going to have to stay within the confines of my particular relationship with him which exists solely in the mind-to-mind realm where it continues to shine brilliant light and provocative darkness on every aspect of my experience.

 My advice is don’t scare easily, but do scare appropriately.
 The student-teacher relationship is intimate.
 It takes place on the most hidden and vulnerable level of one’s being.
 It is ripe for manipulation, confusion, and aggression on both parts.
 For us students, we could try not to mistake feeling intimidated for sacred awe or confuse brutishness with true power.
 We could discover the difference between neurotic doubt and intelligent doubt.
 We could allow our hearts to be broken open, not crushed.
 Though it is antithetical to the Western gestalt, we could examine devotion as something other than mute slavishness.
 (These are all very fine lines. obviously.)
 Stay awake, let go, and be willing to trust yourself.
 Rely on your true intelligence.
-It’s terrifying.

 Some teachers seem to be both dysfunctional and brilliantly realized.
 Some are complete charlatans.
 Others are beacons of unending, stainless brilliance.
-Often, they look very similar.
+Often, these groups look very similar.
 And sometimes the transmission of higher mind states from teacher to student is a trick and reflective of a lack of psychological evolution.
 Sometimes it is not.

 In trying to make sense of it all, you could go the traditional route and place your trust in a guru and a lineage.
 This could be great or you could be completely fooling yourself.
 You could avail yourself of various respectable teachers and take what is valuable from each without committing to anyone.
 This could be great or you could be completely fooling yourself.
 You could forego the notion of a teacher altogether and embark on your journey using your own intuition as the primary guide.
 This could be great or you could be completely fooling yourself.
 If you’re interested in traversing the spiritual path wholeheartedly, you are going to have to figure it out.